 These Corned Beef Cabbage Rolls are stuffed with a carrot and parsnip mash, and tender corned beef.
-Perfect for St. Patrick’s Day!
+It’s an easy St. Patrick’s Day dinner recipe!

 While the meat cooked I cut up carrots, parsnips and potatoes and put them in another pot to boil until they were soft enough to mash.
 When they were ready I drained the water off, added a little butter and salt, and mashed everything together.

 When the corned beef was done cooking I drained the water and shredded the meat.
 Then I peeled off 12 leaves of savoy cabbage and steamed them until they just started to get tender.
 To put it all together I laid out the cabbage leaf and added a layer of parsnip mash and a layer of corned beef.
 Then I rolled the leaf up like a delicious little Irish burrito.
 Yum!